Cost of LivingUpdated May 2026

 How does Daytona Beach compare to other south cities?

-Among southern cities in our database, Daytona Beach ranks on the higher end for rent prices.
+Among southern cities in our database, Daytona Beach ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Orlando and Gainesville.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Daytona Beach?